peterbb148/cx-boilerplate-react/README.md

 ### GitHub Actions

-To download the image you must first login to (https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages)[GitHub Container Registry] and then do:
+To download the image you must first login to [GitHub Container Registry](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages) and then do:

 ```
 docker pull peterbb148/cx-boilerplate-react